dnmfarrell/berrybrew/README.md

 ## Upgrading

 Using the [installer](download/berrybrewInstaller.exe?raw=true "berrybrew MSI installer") is the best and safest way to upgrade your `berrybrew`.
+You can stop reading here if you use the installer to install `berrybrew`.

 If the new install will not be in the same directory as your previous version, copy any new or differing configuration options in the `data\config.json` file